King George V

 The royal family uses, but does not own, Buckingham Palace, Kensington Palace, St James's Palace, Hampton Court, Windsor Castle and other residences.
-Balmoral and Sandringham are the queen's personal property.
+Balmoral and Sandringham are the king's personal property.

 Not in Front of the Corgis: Secrets of Life Behind the Royal Curtains by Brian Hoey.
 What does the Queen watch on TV?
 Why doesn't she have a driving license?
 This book answers thousands of questions about what happens in the royal family away from the spotlight.

 Royalty Revealed: A Majestic Miscellany by Brian Hoey.
 What does Queen Elizabeth like to receive as a gift?
 What are the duties of a royal valet?
 This is a collection of facts about the British royal family.
 (Updated version; originally published as We Are Amused.)

 A Brief History of the House of Windsor: The Making of a Modern Monarchy by Michael Paterson.
 A look at the modern British royal family from King George V to Queen Elizabeth II.

 The Firm: The Troubled Life of the House of Windsor by Penny Junor.
 This book promises an in-depth look at how the royal family really operates and how they behave behind closed doors.

 On Duty with the Queen: My Time as a Buckingham Palace Press Officer by Dickie Arbiter.
 From escorting Prince Charles on far-flung trips to becoming one of Princess Diana's most trusted confidantes, Dickie Arbiter was catapulted into the media circus surrounding the world's most famous family.